FAQs about the Page Program

 A typical day starts at 8:00 am and ends at 6:00 pm.
 Upon arriving to the Page Quarters pages must get ready in their uniform, and proceed to the classroom for briefing at 8:15 am.
 Depending on the day, at 9:00 am pages will proceed to the Chamber for their Chamber duties and special posts.
-The rest of the day, pages will be either in class, the House or participating in a special meeting or activity.
+The rest of the day, Pages will be in class, the House or participating in a special meeting or activity.
 Pages will be dismissed at 4:30 pm on alternate days, and at 2:30 pm on Fridays.

 What is the application process?

 Applicants start the online application process by registering, creating a profile and completing the application form (including an essay).
 After submitting an application, applicants can sign in to the Page Portal to check the status of their application.
 Finally, the homeroom teacher and the principal will receive an email with a link to an online form that requires them to confirm the application.
 Read the eligibility requirements and the application process carefully.

 How do I apply?

 You can apply online on this web site, go to the Page Portal and follow the steps. (*Note the applications are only active during the recruitment periods.)

 What email should I use to apply?

 Applicants must use their own individual personal email to register and start the application process.
 We recommend a Google (gmail) email address or a Microsoft Outlook address.
 Make sure not to use a parent/guardian email or a school email that has been provided by your school.
 Other emails such as hotmail may be blocked and we may not receive your application.

 What browser should I use to apply?